alexandrucanavoiu/UltraOrienteeringCheckPoint/README.md

 Open Orientare.exe and configure your station with MODE > READOUT and press SET to apply. (<a href="https://www.ultra-orienteering.drumetiimontane.ro/images/master-checkpoint.png">see the image</a>)

-Remember to select where do you want to Save the files on your computer using "File" button or the software will stop running.
+Remember to select where you want to Save the files on your computer using "File" button or the software will stop running.